eclifford/generator-testudo/README.md

 ![Testudo](http://gb.fotolibra.com/images/previews/50037-roman-soldiers-in-testudo-formation-illustration.jpeg)

 Testudo is a web application boilerplate for large scalable projects.
+Testudo has first class support for modern developer tooling such as RequireJS, CoffeeScript, SASS, Bootstrap and more.

 ## Key Features